Boyfriend jeans vs mom jeans: what's the difference, and which will suit you best?

 What are boyfriend jeans?

-Victoria Beckham wears boyfriend jeans
+Victoria Beckham and Jennifer Aniston are both boyfriend jeans fans

 (Image credit: Getty Images)

-Slouchy and baggy, boyfriend jeans have a relaxed and comfortable fit, so if you've been loyal to your best skinny jeans, boyfriend jeans might take some getting used to.
+Slouchy and baggy, boyfriend jeans have a relaxed and comfortable fit, so if you've been loyal to your skinny jeans, boyfriend jeans might take some getting used to.
 They often sit mid-low on the waist and should look a little oversized on the wearer.
 There are many variations of the boyfriend cut; some are slimmer than others, so if you prefer more fitted clothing you can opt for a style that is more structured, but still loose.
 Essentially, any style which is less-fitted than straight leg jeans but more fitted than wide-leg can come under the boyfriend category.
-They're also one of the best jeans for curvy women who want to skim their silhouette.
+They're also one of the best jeans for women over 50 who want to skim their silhouette.

-How to wear boyfriend jeans
+How to style boyfriend jeans

 When it comes to how to style boyfriend jeans, like many winning outfits in your closet, it is all about balancing proportions and generally you'll want to keep the top half of your outfit more fitted and streamlined to balance out the baggier less.